Honda Odyssey (North America): Third generation (RL3/4; 2005)

 Honda introduced the ACE body engineering to the third generation Odyssey, which was later used on the eighth generation Civic.
 Side-curtain airbags and electronic stability control are included in all models.
 Both features were previously unavailable.

 Trim levels included LX, EX, EX-L, and Touring.
 The Touring trim level was new for this generation, being the most feature and luxury package, incorporated features such as special "Touring" badging right below the "Odyssey" logo, run-flat tires, power tailgate, power adjustable pedals, memory seats, and chrome tailgate and sliding door interior handle trim.

+The trip computer (range, fuel MPG, etc.) was introduced for the 2005 redesign, but specifically for the Touring trim (in its Programmable Multi-Information Display located in the instrument cluster).
+The LX, EX, and EX-L retained the same basic trip data.

+A backup camera was introduced for the EX-L and Touring models with Navigation System (integrated into the 8-inch screen).

-This generation, EX-L model could be upgraded with either a DVD Entertainment System or a DVD Entertainment and Navigation System bundle and returned the power moonroof.
+For this generation, the EX-L model could be upgraded with either a DVD Entertainment System or a DVD Entertainment and Navigation System bundle and returned the power moonroof.

+The 2005 Honda Odyssey’s navigation system added several advanced features, including a voice recognition, Zagat Survey ratings for restaurants, giving users access to reviewer-based dining recommendations directly in the vehicle.
+In addition, it included Unverified Area Routing, a feature that enabled navigation guidance in newly built or unmapped areas by using estimated road paths when full map data was not yet available.

 Additional features included integrated sunshades in the rear doors, windows that roll down in the second row, and the third row 'Magic Seat' was changed from a straight bench design to a split 60/40 design to allow for variable folding.
 The headrests could be left in place when tumbling the rear seat.
 Some notable features of the redesign were dual glove boxes and an in-floor lazy susan storage compartment, located in the previous generation's spare tire well.
 Third generation models offered a dashboard-mounted shifter, instead of a column-mounted shifter.
 The second row bucket seats do not fold into the floor.
 A 'Plus-One' jump seat was standard on EX and EX-L models for an eighth passenger.
 Touring model came with a center storage compartment.